KorayUlusan/latex-citeurl/README.md

 # `\citeurl` - LaTeX URL Citation Macros

 A small LaTeX utility for citing URLs inline without BibTeX.
+See [citeurl-example.pdf](./citeurl-example.pdf) for examples.

 It provides:
 - A `\citeurl{}` command that inserts a numbered, clickable domain in the text.